data-bomb/Silica/README.md

 - Launch the game then close it.
 This generates a `mapcycle.txt` file in your `Silica\UserData` directory
 - Modify the mapcycle as desired.
 Repeating maps within the mapcycle is acceptable to make some maps more common than others.
 - Note: Changing the mapcycle file currently requires a game restart for the change to be recognized.
+- Testing Status: Users report extremely dark screens after the map change.
+May not be suitable for servers at this time until the underyling game bug is fixed.

 ### Surrender Command (Si_SurrenderCommand)
 Allows each team's commander to use a `!surrender` command to give up early
 - Install: Copy the `Si_SurrenderCommand.dll` into your `Silica\Mods` directory
+- Testing Status: Additional tests still needed but prototype works.
+May encounter double chat replies.

 ### Auto Kick on Negative Kills (Si_AutoKickNegativeKills)
 Automatically detects players who go below the threshold, sends a chat message, then kicks the player